-The most common cause of cauda equina syndrome is a herniated disk.

 The most common cause of cauda equina syndrome is

-A ruptured or herniated disk in the lower spine, especially in people who are born with a narrow spinal canal
+A ruptured or herniated disk Herniated Disk A herniated disk occurs when the tough covering of a disk in the spine tears or ruptures.
+The soft, jelly-like interior of the disk may then bulge out (herniate) through the covering.
+Aging... read more in the lower spine, especially in people who are born with a narrow spinal canal

 Other causes include the following: